Back at college, suspect called Boston bombs "crazy" - classmate

 Students were stunned to learn that the teen they knew as a friendly, pot-smoking transfer student from the UMass Boston, who took easy courses and got middling grades, eluded an army of law enforcement officers to become the most hunted man in the country.

-At a campus event hosted by school administators on Sunday, students said that minutes after Tsarnaev's name was released, word spread like wildfire through campus.

-"It's shocking that someone like this was part of our community," said Colin Murphy, a junior.
-"It's terrible to be in the national spotlight for something so negative.
-But that sense of community was much stronger and outstripped any negativity."

-Around school, Tsarnaev was known as a guy who loved soccer and brushed off invitations to join the Muslim Student Association on campus, according to its president, Ahmad Nassri.
+On campus he was known as a guy who loved football and brushed off invitations to join the Muslim Student Association on campus, according to its president, Ahmad Nassri.

 "I was trying to pull him into the group," Nassri said.
 "He didn't really want it.
 I think he attended one meeting.
 He defined himself as a Muslim but if you asked him if he was religious he would say, 'No.'"